RPP Bond (Release Prior to Payment) — Canada Customs Bond

 Where to Find Your Amount

 Log into the CARM Client Portal and navigate to your financial security section.
 The portal displays your calculated security requirement based on your actual import data.
-If you are a new importer with no history, you will need to estimate your expected monthly duty volume and work with your surety provider to determine an appropriate starting bond amount.
+If you are a new importer with no history, review the amount shown in CARM and confirm with your financial security provider what amount needs to be posted.

 You can use our duty calculator to estimate your monthly duty obligations and get a sense of what bond amount you will need.